mimblewimble/grin/doc/contracts.md

 ## Trustless Transactions

-An aggregate (Schnorr) signature involving a single party is relatively simple but does not demonstrate the full flexibility of the contstruction.
+An aggregate (Schnorr) signature involving a single party is relatively simple but does not demonstrate the full flexibility of the construction.
 We show here how to generalize it for use in outputs involving multiple parties.

 As constructed in section 1.2, an aggregate signature requires trusting the